neo4j/cypher-language-support/packages/vscode-extension/README.md

 To launch a new VSCode window with the extension installed go to the `Run & Debug` tab (normally in the left pannel), select and run `VSCode Playground` clicking on the play ▷ button.

 This will open a new window where we can open our folder of choice, create a file with `.cypher` extension and start typing cypher helped by the language support.

-## running through the terminal.
-If you have

-Note: VSCode must be installed and the `code` executabble must be in your path.

 ## Plugin settings